We've got your back. 3 x 10km routes (and some kids routes), FREE to enter, FREE medal on completion.

 This is not an organised run, race or event.
 You will be 100% responsible for your safety and health before, during and after.

-We have a limited supply of medals, so it’s first come first serve.
+We have a limited supply of medals, so it’s first come, first served.